philleski/cabana/README.md

 First download the latest version of KingBase in PGN ZIP format here: http://www.kingbase-chess.net/

-In prep/treeify_games.py, modify the pgn_glob variable to point to your unzipped KingBase directory.
+Unzip the file and rename the folder as KingBase/ in the project directory.
 Then run prep/treeify_games.py.
 If successful it should generate a games/ directory.

 Next download the opening name PGN file from here: http://www.chessfiles.com/download-openings.html

-Copy the file ecoe.pgn to the project directory (the same directory as this readme file) and run prep/build_openings.py.
+Copy the file ecoe.pgn to the project directory and run prep/build_openings.py.
 If successful it should generate an openings.json file.

 ## Running